An Identification and Dimensionality Robust Test for Instrumental Variables Models: Limiting Behavior of the Test Statistic

-The final step in characterizing the limiting behavior of the feasible test statistic is to show that the difference between the infeasible and feasible statistics is negligible.
-I begin with a technical lemma stating that the difference between \(\JK(\beta_0)\) and \(\JK_I(\beta_0)\) is asymptotically negligible whenever the differences between the scaled numerators and the scaled denominators are asymptotically negligible.
-Define these differences:

-\begin{lemma}[] Suppose \Cref{assm:moment-assumptions,assm:balanced-design,assm:local-identification} hold and \((\Delta_N, \Delta_D)' \to_p 0\).
-Then \(|\JK(\beta_0) - \JK_I(\beta_0)|\to_p 0\). \end{lemma} While \Cref{lemma:estimation-error-high-level} is a simple statement, it is not obvious.
-In particular, showing that the difference between the infeasible and feasible statistics is negligible requires showing that \(1/(D + \Delta_D)\) is bounded in probability, where \(D\) represents the scaled denominator of \(\JK_I(\beta_0)\).
-In a standard analysis, this would be done by arguing that \(D\) converges in distribution to a stable limit and then applying the continuous mapping theorem.\footnote{This is the approach taken by \citet{Kleibergen_2002,Kleibergen-2005}} This approach is not applicable here as neither the scaled numerator nor the scaled denominator has a limiting distribution.

-Instead, I directly show that \(1/(D + \Delta_D)\) is bounded in probability by showing \(\Pr(D \leq \delta_n) \to 0\) for any sequence \(\delta_n \to 0\).
-This is done by first establishing that quantiles of \(D\) can be approximated by quantiles of \(\tilde D\), the scaled denominator of \(\JK_G(\beta_0)\).
-If the variance of \(\tilde D\) is bounded away from zero, its density can also be bounded with new bounds on Gaussian quadratic form densities from \citet{anticoncentration-bernoulli-gotze-et-al}, which yields the result.
-Otherwise, if \(\Var(\tilde D) \to 0\), the result holds by an application of Chebyshev's inequality and \(\E[D] > c^{-1}\) from \Cref{assm:balanced-design}(i).
-This particular anticoncentration bound for \(\tilde D\) is also important in the proof of \Cref{thm:local-power} to establish anticoncentration for the decomposed Gaussian test statistic.

-\Cref{lemma:estimation-error-high-level} allows the researcher to use alternate choices of estimators for \(\rho(z_i)\), so long as they can verify that \((\Delta_N,\Delta_D)'\to_p 0\).
-Below, I verify that this condition can be satisfied for the \(\ell_1\)-penalized estimation procedure proposed in \eqref{eq:gamma-hat-equation}.
-This requires a strengthened moment condition on \(\eta_i\).
+Regardless, bias taken on in constructing \(r_i\) has consequences for the power of the test in finite samples.
+The combination with the sup-score test described in \Cref{sec:setup} is an attempt to rectify this.
+While this attempt is not perfect, it appears to work well both in the empirical application to the data of \citet{gilchrist-glassberg-2016} and in the simulation study of \Cref{sec:simulations}.

+The argument when \(d_x > 1\) is considerably more involved than the case where \(d_x = 1\) and requires strengthened moment condition on the variables \(\eta_i\) and \(\zeta_i\).
 Given a random variable \(X\) and \(\upsilon > 0\) the Orlicz (quasi-)norm is defined